But it doesn't have to end here! Sign up for the 7-day coding interview crash course and you'll get a free Interview Cake problem every week.

 Okay, this'll work!
 What are our time and space costs?

 We're putting the full contents of every file in our dictionary!
 This costs time and space, where b is the total amount of space taken up by all the files on the file system.

 That space cost is pretty unwieldy—we need to store a duplicate copy of our entire filesystem (like, several gigabytes of cat videos alone) in working memory!

 Can we trim that space cost down?
 What if we're okay with losing a bit of accuracy (as in, we do a more "fuzzy" match to see if two files are the same)?

-What if instead of making our hash map keys the entire file contents, we hashed those contents first?
-So we'd store a constant-size "fingerprint" of the file in our hash map, instead of the whole file itself.
+What if instead of making our dictionary keys the entire file contents, we hashed those contents first?
+So we'd store a constant-size "fingerprint" of the file in our dictionary, instead of the whole file itself.
 This would give us space per file ( space overall, where n is the number of files)!

 That's a huge improvement.
 But we can take this a step further!
 While we're making the file matching "fuzzy," can we use a similar idea to save some time?
 Notice that our time cost is still order of the total size of our files on disk, while our space cost is order of the number of files.

 For each file, we have to look at every bit that the file occupies in order to hash it and take a "fingerprint."
 That's why our time cost is high.
 Can we fingerprint a file in constant time instead?